Ing-jdum/hotel-alura/README.md

 ## Disclaimer

-I did not develope the UI, it was provided by the Alura-latam team.
+I did not develop the UI, it was provided by the Alura-latam team.